portworx/px-docs/share-vol-for-nfs.md

 In this setup, PX containers are running on three nodes (suse01, suse04, susue05).
 And the nfs clients are kabo1, kabo21.

-1. create a shared volume using pxctl (do this on one of PX containers node e.g.  suse01)
+1. create a shared volume using pxctl (do this on one of PX containers node e.g.  suse01).

 ```
    /opt/pwx/bin/pxctl volume create my_shared_vol --shared --size=5 --repl=3

 ```

-2. Attach the shared volume on one of the node running PX containers
+2. Attach the shared volume on one of the node running PX containers.

 ```
    /opt/pwx/bin/pxctl host attach my_shared_vol

 ```

-3. Mount the shared volume locally using "pxctl host mount" on three of those nodes running PX containers
+3. Mount the shared volume locally using "pxctl host mount" on three of those nodes running PX containers.

 ### on suse01 node